MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-item.md

 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: ba93f546-04de-40dc-b03b-08a12dc18818
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 ---

 # Get Item

 This article describes the Get Item activity that is used in a runbook to retrieve details of an existing appointment, contact group, email message, and task items that satisfy a set of filter criteria.

-The following tables list the required properties, filters, and published data for use of the Get Item activity.
+The following tabs list the required properties, filters, and published data for use of the Get Item activity.
 The tables for filters and published data are presented according to the item type: appointment, contact group, email message, and task.

 ## [Get Item Required Properties](#tab/get-item-required-properties)